RubixML/ML/README.md

 ---
 ## FAQ
-Here you can find answers to the most frequently asked questions.
+Here you can find answers to the most frequently asked Rubix ML questions.

 ### What environment should I run Rubix in?
-Typically, there are two different types of *environments* that a PHP program can run in - on the command line in a terminal window or on a web server such as Nginx via the FPM module.
-Most of the time you will only be running on the command line in Rubix.
-In the case where you want to serve predictions, we recommend running your models as background services and serving the requests from a cache.
-If you need real-time prediction capabilities then you can train the model in a terminal and serve the model via the FPM module in your server side code.
-For more information regarding the environments in which PHP can run in you can refer to the [general installation considerations](http://php.net/manual/en/install.general.php) on the PHP website.
+All Rubix programs are designed to run from the PHP [command line interface](http://php.net/manual/en/features.commandline.php) (CLI).
+The reason almost always boils down to performance.

+If you want to serve your trained estimators in production then you can use the [Rubix Server](https://github.com/RubixML/Server) library to run a standalone model server that implements its own networking (HTTP, TCP, ZMQ, etc.) layer and runs from the CLI instead of Apache server or NGINX via FPM which is much slower.

-To run a program on the command line, make sure the PHP binary is in your default PATH and enter:
+To run a program using the command line interface (CLI), open a terminal and enter:
 ```sh
 $ php example.php
 ```

+> **Note**: The PHP interpreter must be in your default PATH for the above syntax to work.

 ### What is a Tuple?
 A *tuple* is simply a way to denote an immutable sequential array with a predefined length.
 An *n-tuple* is a tuple with the length of n.
 In other languages, such as Python, tuples are a separate datatype and their properties such as immutability are enforced by the interpreter, unlike PHP arrays.